 Season opener slated for November 14th against Stephen F. Austin

-Rodney Tention enters his third year as a full-time assistant coach on Bill Grier's staff for the 2013-14 season.
+Rodney Tention will enter his fourth year as a full-time assistant coach on Bill Grier's staff for the 2014-15 season.

 "I'm very excited to have Rodney join our staff.
 He has a tremendous amount of experience as a high-major assistant and as a head coach in our conference," stated Grier.
 "He has recruited nationally at the highest level.
 His experience recruiting and developing several NBA players will help our current players and also be attractive to future players in our program"

-Tention brings a wealth of experience as he enters his 25th year of coaching at the college level, including head coaching stints at Loyola Marymount University and the College of Notre Dame.
+Tention brings a wealth of experience, including head coaching stints at Loyola Marymount University and the College of Notre Dame.
 Tention has also served as an assistant coach for 16 seasons, including eight years at Arizona.

 Tention came to the Toreros after spending the previous three seasons at Stanford as an Assistant Coach.
 While at Stanford, Tention helped lead the Cardinal to a 20-win season in his first year on staff, as Stanford posted a 20-14 overall record and advanced to the Semifinal round of the CBI Tournament in the 2008-09 season.
 While at Stanford, Tention also helped guide nine players to All-PAC-10 honors.